-It is considered as one of Greg Norman’s best designs featuring his signature bunkering and trademark aggressive layout.
+It is considered as one of Greg Norman’s best designs.
+His signature bunkering and trademark aggressive layout are brilliantly showcased at The Glades.
 Add to that a beautiful natural sanctuary and it makes for a visually stunning round of golf.

 THE STORY BEHIND THE GLADES

 Once home to a humble, featureless dairy farm it has now transformed into a Greg Norman masterpiece.